CH-Wong/chunheungwong.com/content/music/scarlet-skies.md

 ## Lyrics

-Verse 1
+### Verse 1
-Drifted to a dream of you last night.
+Drift into a dream with me tonight
-When I held you in my arms for what would be the only time   .
+Where you held onto my arms what could be our one last time.
 Is it wrong for me to wish to see, the things that we would never be.
-All our dreams turned out to be a lie.
+After all our dreams turn out to be a lie.

-Verse 2
+### Verse 2
 I wake up and the moment passes by.
 I remember when you told me, "we're free to roam the skies!", My "conquest is complete", "dim the searchlights", "the sun will rise".
-You told me I am yours and you'll be mine.
+You told me "I am yours" and you'll be mine.

+Well.

-Prechorus
+### Prechorus
-By the way, have you noticed day by day how these memories we shared are growing cold?
+By the way, have you noticed day by day how these memories we shared have gone away?
-By the way, I've forgotten what it feels like,
-When all the nights we shared have come to call?
+By the way, have you forgotten what it feels like, when all the thoughts we had were you and me.

-Chorus
+### Chorus
 Let's fly away,
 and fall up to when all of our dreams were real,
 And finally,
-I could tell you that I'm sorry for every time,
+I could tell you that I'm sorry for,
-These scarlet skies that filled our eyes had faded into black and white,
+Every time these scarlet skies that filled our eyes, had faded into black and white,
 If we could turn back around to find it, would you still make me see?

-Verse 3
+### Verse 3
 Honestly,
 I never though that I could be loved, the way I loved you.
 That's why I'm afraid,
 of a life stuck in a dance with what we have and,  what could have been

-Prechorus
+### Prechorus
-By the way, have you noticed day by day how these memories we shared are growing cold?
+By the way, have you noticed day by day how these memories we shared have gone away?
-By the way, I've forgotten what it feels like,
-When all the nights we shared  have come to call?
+By the way, have you forgotten what it feels like, when all the thoughts we had were you and me.

+### Chorus
+Let's fly away,
+and fall up to when all of our dreams were real,
+And finally,
+I could tell you that I'm sorry for,
+Every time these scarlet skies that filled our eyes, had faded into black and white,
+If we could turn back around to find it, would you still make me see?

-Bridge *(To be rewritten)*
+### Bridge *(To be rewritten)*
 I see your fire, losing all control.
 I can't deny her, but I can't let you go.
 If we would fall here, could you just help me breathe?

-Outro *(To be rewritten)*
+### Outro
+Scarlet skies that filled our eyes have faded into black and white,
+I dont know how to make things right,
+You tell me.

-2x Scarlet skies turn black and white each time I look in to your eyes I don't know what is wrong or right, you tell me
+Scarlet Skies light up the night, each time I look in to your eyes,
+I don't know if they'll stay this time,
+You tell me,